 Depending on the type of glaucoma, the doctor may choose to treat it using the following methods or even a combination of the methods.

 Eye drops and Oral Medication

-Eye drops either help with the drainage of fluids or reduce the production of fluids itself thereby helping in lowering eye pressure.
-Eye drops could have some side effects which the doctor would inform you about.
+Eye drops either help with the drainage of fluids or reduce the production of fluids itself, thereby helping in lowering eye pressure.
+Eye drops could have some side effects that the doctor would inform you about.
 Inform your doctor about current medications and allergies in case you are asked to take eye drops.
-Beta-blocker or carbonic anhydrase inhibitor drugs could also be prescribed, these have a similar role as that of the eye drops.
+Beta-blocker or carbonic anhydrase inhibitor drugs could also be prescribed, these have a similar role as that of eye drops.

 In the case of open-angle glaucoma, laser surgery would help in increasing the fluid flow.
 In the case of angle-closure glaucoma, the fluid blockage would be stopped by procedures such as Trabeculoplasty (Opening of the drainage area), Iridotomy (Making a small opening in the iris to facilitate free-flowing of fluid) and Cyclophotocoagulation (Making the fluid production lesser)

 To reduce the eye pressure, the doctor creates a new channel to ease the flow of the fluid.

 Even though glaucoma is not completely curable, it could be controlled, and a complete vision loss could be prevented.
 You could treat it before it worsens.
 If you show symptoms or are diagnosed with glaucoma, get in touch with us today to be treated by some of the safest hands!
 Book an appointment now.

 Glaucoma is a common eye disease that leads to the damage of the optic nerve.
 This damage to the optic nerve, which transmits information from the eyes to the brain, results in vision loss.
 If not treated properly, visual loss may be temporary or permanent.
 A change in the eye’s internal fluid pressure, also known as intraocular pressure (IOP), is the most common cause of Glaucoma.